Investing in overseas shares sounds so easy. But if you don’t watch out, you could pay a lot more tax.

 Foreign Corporate Tax

 It starts with foreign corporate tax.
-The company overseas will pay corporate tax in addition to any state and county taxes.
+The company overseas will pay corporate tax and state and county taxes.
 That tax is lost to you.
-There is no franking regime as there is in Australia and New Zealand, so those taxes are a sunk cost to you.
+Very few countries have a franking regime as Australia and New Zealand do, so those overseas income taxes are a sunk cost to you.

 Foreign Income Tax

 Next comes foreign income tax.
-It would be completely impractical for all small foreign investors holding a small slice of publicly listed companies to all lodge a tax return in that jurisdiction.
-So you don’t and instead the company collects withholding tax on your behalf to satisfy your tax obligation overseas.
+It would be completely impractical for all small foreign investors holding a small slice of publicly listed companies to lodge a tax return in that jurisdiction.
+So you don’t, and instead, the company collects withholding tax on your behalf to satisfy your tax obligation overseas.

-In the US the withholding tax is 15%.
+In the US, the withholding tax is 15%.
 Not every country claims withholding tax.
-The UK and Hongkong for example don’t, but the US does.
+For example, the UK and Hong Kong don’t, but the US does.

-So of the $100,000 Tesla dividend only $85,000 will arrive in Australia.
+So, of the USD 100,000 Tesla dividend, only USD 85,000 will arrive in Australia.
 What happens now will depend on who owns the shares.

 Australian Corporate Tax

-Let’s assume you bought the shares through your small company.
-Bad move as you will see later.
-But right now all looks fine.
+Suppose you bought the shares through your small (base rate entity) company.
+That was a bad move, as you will see later.
+But right now, all looks fine.

-That means of the $100k you still got $81k.
-Sounds ok.
-But now you distribute the $81k to yourself and this is where things turn south.
+Now, you distribute the USD 75k to yourself, and this is where things turn south.

 Australian Individual Tax